 Participate in student IEP/MDC meetings throughout the school year.

 Participate in medical case review meetings for students throughout the school year.

 Conduct at least 2 observations in other classrooms and provide administration with documentation of each observation throughout the school year.

 Bachelor’s Degree in Special Education and Illinois State Type 10 teaching certificate or LBS1 (limited or unlimited) or;

 Bachelor’s Degree and an Illinois State teaching certificate in an area of regular education, and a Special Education endorsement, letter of approval or a short term emergency letter of approval.

 Completion of required clinical hours for teaching degree/certificate.

 Experience working with special needs population necessary.

-Ability to perform all functions necessary to obtain certification in Therapeutic Crisis Intervention (TCI) and CPR.
+Ability to perform all functions necessary to obtain certification in Professional Crisis Management training (PCM) and CPR.

 Ability to multi-task in a high stress environment.